 Understand that not ONE WORD covered in this article actually means “eternal, everlasting, eternal, or forever,” although those are the words the English translators chose to use.
 The words covered here means “an age” used as both a noun (G165) and an adjective (G166).
 Only G126 actually means “eternal, everlasting, perpetual.”

 It’s a serious problem to believe in and be okay with God torturing the spirits of very-short-lived fallen humans for an endless eternity.
 Saying such unscriptural things is slaughtering the very character of God.
-It’s brainwashing by false teachings of the apostate church house corporations (see Antichrist Beasts Include the 7 Churches and 7 False Teachers in the Church).
+It’s brainwashing by false teachings of the apostate church house corporations who seek to control the masses with fear and then offer the foolish a false “holy spirit” protection through their pools of earthly water (see Antichrist Beasts Include the 7 Churches and 7 False Teachers in the Church).
 I pray you will seriously and prayerfully consider this study.

 It will be helpful to establish that human spirits will never cease to exist.
-The human being who fell in the garden was created in God’s image which is spirit that knows good and evil (Genesis 1:26-27).
+The human being who fell in the garden was created in God’s image which is spirit that knows good and evil (Genesis 1:26-27, John 4:24).

 The spirit of the wicked will not disappear like a burned out match once in the lake of fire — this is not supported anywhere in scripture.
 You can find the full study on this here: Do Wicked Human Spirits or Souls Cease to Exist?

 The word “destruction” in Romans 9:22 implies experiencing God’s wrath followed by time in the lake of fire.
-The verse reads, “vessels of wrath fit for destruction”… it doesn’t say “vessels of wrath destined to cease to exist.”
+The verse reads, “vessels of wrath fit for destruction”… it doesn’t say “vessels of wrath destined to cease to exist” or “vessels of wrath who will come to their end.”
 Destruction has nothing to do with disappearing forever.
 To destroy something is simply to alter its current state to an unrecognizable state.
 The earthly body will become dust; the wicked spirit will become a corrected righteous spirit.

 Isaiah 42:5 says, “Thus saith God the Lord, he that created the heavens, and stretched them out; he that spread forth the earth, and that which cometh out of it; he that giveth breath unto the people upon it, and spirit to them that walk therein:” ALL human beings have an eternal spirit.